 In compliance with legal obligations.

+Data security: Some communications protocols do not have adequate data security.

+Possible solutions include: Add techniques such as encryption to reduce PII leakage.

+Data sources: Services that offer information to built-in systems and vehicle occupants should be reliable.

+Possible solutions include: Application providers should verify the data sources that they use.

-Information overload for human drivers: The amount of information provided to drivers might increase with VC.
-Safety-related messages such as warnings and cautions might be difficult for some drivers to recognise when surrounded by other information.
+Information overload for human drivers and riders: The amount of information provided to drivers and riders might increase with VC.
+Safety-related messages such as warnings and cautions might be difficult for some drivers and riders to recognise when surrounded by other information.